Hallowdread/holy-grail/README.md

 # holy-grail
-A Grid Simple Grid Layout Made Using HTML &amp; CSS
+A Responsive Holy Grail Grid Layout Made Using HTML &amp; CSS

 Made this from a grid-layout playlist i've been on for a few days now : https://youtube.com/playlist?list=PL4cUxeGkcC9hk02lFb6EkdXF2DYGl4Gg4